AmazMod/AmazMod/README.md

 1. Download and install amazmod.apk on phone;
 2. Download and install amazmod_service.apk to watch;
 3. Restart both phone and watch;
+4. Disable "Push Notifications" in Amazfit Settings to prevent double notifications;
-4. Open AmazMod app on phone and configure it to your needs.
+5. Open AmazMod app on phone and configure it to your needs.

 #### Troubleshooting
 * How do I install the app on watch?